 We do not want it to be our default breathing pattern.

 Most people do not realize how much space the lungs occupy in the body.

 The upper part of each lung is above the collar bone or clavicle.

-Clavicular breathing is unfortunately when we do not even manage to get inhalation lower than the collar bone.
-This is considered the most superficial pattern to breathe.
+Clavicular breathing is, unfortunately, when we do not even manage to get inhalation lower than the collar bone.
+This is considered the most simple pattern to breathe.